 Clearly, expectations on Heart and Halo are riding high.
-Based on this, Aranti tells Business Today about some of the short and long term plans for the vegan company, including room for business expansion
+Based on this, Arati tells Business Today about some of the short and long term plans for the vegan company, including room for business expansion

 “For now, because our website just started, what we are focusing on is making sure the service is on point.
 I have already seen this for myself, when somebody purchases it on time and they like it, they will give us a review.

 As it goes, the Heart and Halo brand is easy to market amongst vegans and vegetarians.
 Therefore, expansion into the general public is a challenge.
 The main strategy Heart and Halo utilises to overcome this however, is by making the product quick, easy and convenient to order.
-Already, the goods themselves are the farthest thing from a tough sell as they taste comparatively similar if not better than the rest, as Aranti shares.
+Already, the goods themselves are the farthest thing from a tough sell as they taste comparatively similar if not better than the rest, as Arati shares.

 “You will not be able to tell the difference.
 We have had the fans try the different cakes, they cannot tell the difference,” Arati concludes.